namtoki/English/stock/02_vocablary/genre/work.md

 - get along ⇔ clash
   - My wife did not get along with the principal of her school.

+## 達成する (した)

+- ace
+  - I think we aced that presentation.
+- nail
+  - I think I really nailed it this time.

 ## role

 - senior management | upper management